psevestre/openid-fapi/Financial_API_WD_CIBA.md

 In addition the Authorization server, for all operations,

 1. shall only support Confidential Clients for Client Initiated Backchannel Authentication flows;
-1. shall ensure unique authorization context exists in authorization request or require a binding_message in the authentication request;
+1. shall ensure unique authorization context exists in the authorization request or require a binding_message in the authentication request;
-1. shall only issue access tokens and refresh tokens that are holder of key bound;
-1. shall support [OAUTB] or [MTLS] as a holder of key mechanism;
 1. shall not support CIBA push mode;
 1. shall support CIBA poll mode;
 1. may support CIBA ping mode.

 **NOTE:** The binding message is required to protect the user by binding the session on the consumption device with the session on the authentication device.
 An example use case is when a user is paying at POS terminal.
 The user will enter their user identifier to start the [CIBA] flow, the terminal will then display a code, the user will receive a notification on their phone (the authentication device) to ask them to authenticate and authorise the transaction, as part of the authorisation process the user will be shown a code and will be asked to check that it is the same as the one shown on the terminal.

-**NOTE:** As the FAPI CIBA profile only support CIBA ping and poll modes, therefore it is only possible to retrieve access tokens and optionally refresh tokens from the token endpoint.
+**NOTE:** The FAPI CIBA profile only supports CIBA ping and poll modes, therefore it is only possible to retrieve access tokens and optionally refresh tokens from the token endpoint.
 The same security requirements for the token endpoint as detailed in [FAPI1] and [FAPI2] apply.

 #### 5.2.3 Confidential Client